DFE-Digital/get-into-teaching-app/app/views/content/blog/the-head-of-science-inspiring-students-in-blackpool.md

 ## What does a typical day look like for you?

-I work better in the morning so I arrive at school between 7:15-7:30.
-School starts at 8:50am with my Year 11 form, followed by 5 lessons during the day.
-As Head of Department I’m lucky that I get time to go in to science lessons throughout the day to experience the learning taking place and to talk to the students.
+I work better in the morning so I arrive at school between 7:15am and 7:30am.
+School starts at 8:50am with my year 11 form, followed by 5 lessons during the day.
+As Head of Department, I’m lucky that I get time to go in to science lessons throughout the day to experience the learning taking place and to talk to the students.
 I also spend a lot of time during lesson change overs welcoming students to their lessons and checking if they are having a good day.
 Those little conversations and being visible to students are so important.

 ## How do you bring your passion for science to the classroom?